Frequently Asked Questions

 3. When will those bills be demonetized?

-From 1 January to 31 December 2015, banknotes from both the old series (NDS) and the New Generation Currency (NGC) will be accepted in transactions for goods and services and bank transactions.
-From 1 January to 31 December 2016, NDS banknotes will not be acceptable in transactions for goods and services, but banks will accept them for exchange, at face value and free of charge.
-Starting 1 January 2017, NDS banknotes will be demonetized.
+From 1 January 2016, NDS banknotes will not be acceptable in transactions for goods and services, but banks will accept them for exchange until 31 March 2017, at face value and free of charge.
+Starting 1 April 2017, NDS banknotes will be demonetized.
 They will no longer be acceptable in daily transactions and banks and the BSP will no longer accept them for exchange (See Demonetization Schedule)

 4. Which banks will offer exchange services?